 Forming a solid partnership takes time, there’s no doubt about it.
 But sometimes even after you’ve done all your research, evaluated different softwares and have all your ducks in a row, you still may encounter roadblocks.
 This is why it’s essential to try and be one step ahead.

-On a recent webinar, we asked attendees what their most recent challenges with HR technology have been.
+On a recent webinar, we asked attendees what their most significant challenges with implementing new HR technology have been.

 - 26% of respondents said they “don’t speak IT”